DXHeroes/knowledge-base-content/practices/pull_requests.md

 ## What is a Pull Request

-Practice of getting feedback and “merge / do not merge” decision on a code from other programmers before it is merged into the main codebase.
+Practice of getting feedback and "merge/do not merge" decision on a code from other programmers before it is merged into the main codebase.

-If “do not merge decision” is given, author of the code can address the comments of others and re-submit the code for another round of review.
+If "do not merge decision" is given, author of the code can address the comments of others and re-submit the code for another round of review.
 This continues until all issues with code are resolved and it can be merged or until the idea behind the code is no longer in alignment with the goals of the project and the pull request is rejected.
 See code review practice for further detail.

 Pull request can also trigger CI/CD to make sure all automated tests pass before the code can be merged.